Anubhavanandrai/Stringpractice/README.md

 KMP Algorithm:

-Only building LPS array is hard
+Only building LPS array is hard generally it has 3 rules which we needs to follow